alpas/alpas/README.md

 ### Learning Alpas

-Alpas is extensively, thoroughly, and meticulously documented; and, no, we are not just talking about code comments and hand-waving!
+Alpas is extensively and meticulously documented; and, no, we are not just talking about code comments and hand-waving!
 We have put as much effort writing and updating the documentation as we have spent time crafting the framework, and we are proud of it!

 The [Alpas documentation site][alpas-docs] has everything you need to get started and get going—including two full featured tutorials showing you how to write web apps from start to finish.